XevoInc/ws/README.md

 re-running the install step.

 ## ws
-The `ws` script is the main point of interaction with your workspace.
+The `ws` script is the main point of interaction with your workspaces.
 It assumes you have already synced a bunch of code using `repo` or some other tool and, unless you use special options, it assumes you are currently somewhere inside the root of the source that `ws` manages.
 However, you can be anywhere